4 things you need to know about ovarian cancer

 These tests can show if there are any abnormalities but a biopsy (taking a tissue sample) is the only way to confirm a cancer diagnosis.

-After a diagnosis of ovarian cancer After finding out you have ovarian cancer, you may feel shocked, upset, anxious or confused.
+After finding out you have ovarian cancer, you may feel shocked, upset, anxious or confused.
 These are normal responses.
 It may be helpful to talk about your treatment options with your doctor, family and friends.
 Seek as much information as you feel you need.
 It is up to you how involved you want to be in making decisions about your treatment.

 Btw, we believe that there shouldn’t be a compromise between our health and the environment.